 We are giving the PLM to the community, and really hope that people will adopt the tool and use it in their teachings.
 The source code is freely available from GitHub project.

 We are eagerly waiting for your feedback and suggestions.
 Please fill them to the GitHub issue tracker.
 Naturally, patches are always welcome.
-Be them infrastructure change, translations, new exercises or universes, we'd be glad to integrate your improvement to the project.
+Be them infrastructure change, translations, new challenges or universes, we'd be glad to integrate your improvement to the project.

 If you have a problem, please open an issue on the dedicated GitHub page so that your remark don't get lost.
 Please do open this issue, we really need your feedback.
 In addition, we know the code base enough to fix most of the issues very quickly.
 But we have to know about these problems for that...